fieserWolF/convertron3000/doc/convertron.md

-open source | easy to modify and to improve, any useful contribution is highly welcome portable | available on Linux, MacOS, Windows and any other system supported by Python3 instant preview | just fiddle around with the sliders and see the result before converting
+open source | easy to modify and to improve, any useful contribution is highly welcome portable | available on Linux, MacOS, Windows and any other system supported by Python3 instant preview | just fiddle around with the sliders and see the result before converting deal with color clashes | visualize color clashes instantly or read out their position from an optional json-file

 # Usage